How to work as a Carpenter in Australia

-If you are a qualified carpenter back in your home country, the first thing you should do is apply for your construction is to apply for a White Card.
-Anyone that works on a construction site in Australia is required to do construction induction training and get their White Card.
-This is very simple and teaches you mainly about safety standards in Australia.
+If you are a qualified Carpenter back in your home country, the first thing you need to do in Australia to be eligible to work in construction is apply for a White Card.
+Anyone that works on a construction site in Australia is also required to undertake construction induction training.
+This is very simple and teaches you about safety standards in Australia.
 You can apply for a white card online here.

 You will need to obtain the required safety equipment: